+On June 12, 2020, the Company issued a convertible debenture to a non-related party for proceeds of \$20,000.
+Under the terms of the debenture, the amount owing was unsecured, bear interest at 12% per annum, and was due on June 12, 2022.
+The interest was payable semi-annually on the last day of December and June each year.
+The holder may choose whether to accept a cash payment for the interest payable or whether it should be accrued to the holder's account, in which the accrued interest would become convertible at a conversion price equal to the market price at the time of such conversion.
 The convertible debenture was recorded using the residual method, where the convertible debenture was bifurcated into a debt component and equity component comprised of the convertible feature embedded within the liability.
 The fair value of the liability component, at the time of issuance of the debenture, was determined to be \$17,222 using a net present value calculation assuming a discount rate of 20% per annum.
 As a result, the value of the equity component of \$2,778 was recorded in equity reserves and an equivalent discount on the convertible debenture which will be accreted to the face value of \$20,000 over the term of the debenture.

-During the year ended December 31, 2022, the Company repaid the debenture of 20,000 and recognized accretion expense of 604 (2021 - 1,390).
-As at December 31, 2022, the carrying value was 1 (2021 - 1,396).
+During the year ended December 31, 2022, the Company repaid the debenture of \$20,000 and recognized accretion expense of \$604.
+As at December 31, 2022, the carrying value was \$nil.